averkinderen/uptec.github.io/_posts/2024-01-16-auth-series-4-call-protected-api-by-azure-ad-microsoft-entra-id-via-console-device-code-flow.md

             Console.WriteLine(response);
         }
 ```

 ![2024 01 16 15H48 50](/assets/images/auth-series-4/2024-01-16_15h48_50.png)

 ![2024 01 16 15H48 59](/assets/images/auth-series-4/2024-01-16_15h48_59.png)

-Last method, we will add logic inside the Main method to choose whether or not we will fetch the api or quit.
+Lastly we will add logic inside the Main method to choose whether or not we will fetch the api or quit.
 This way, we can test to fetch again and again to see that in the next fetch, we don't need to login anymore (still using the token cache).

 ```
         static void Main(string[] args)